benbraide/inlinejs-animation/README.md

 > **Note:** You can specify a time as `string` or an integer value in `milliseconds`.

-`repeats` sets or updates how long the animation takes to complete.
+`repeats` sets or updates how many times the animation should run.
 Example:

 ```html
 <div x-transition:repeats="$animation.infinite"></div>